Optimised Route Planning Processes

 Case Study

-The trading company GIMA, which specializes in plasterers’ and painters’ supplies, has consistently digitalized its logistics process.
-The balancing act between significant workload reductions for the dispatchers and a noticeably improved customer service was successful.
-Behind this is the integrated transport control center and telematics system opheo.
+The trading company GIMA, which specialises in plasterers’ and painters’ supplies, has consistently digitalised its logistics process.
+The balancing act between significant workload reductions for the transport planner and a noticeably improved customer service was successful.
+Behind this is the integrated transport control centre and telematics system opheo.

-Approximately 50 truck tours per day with up to 30 unloading points: Even experienced dispatchers find such demands challenging.
-If a mix of commercial and private customers is added, the selection of suitable employees usually becomes limited.
-The experiences of GIMA, a trading company specializing in plastering and painting supplies, are all the more remarkable.
-The medium-sized family business operates a fleet of 30 trucks at its four largest branches, which are used for the aforementioned 50 tours in local and long-distance transport.
-The trucks are dispatched by four employees whose workplaces have already been largely digitized.
+Approximately 50 truck trips per day with up to 30 unloading points: Even experienced planners find such demands challenging.
+If a mix of commercial and private customers is added, the planner’s capability is pushed to its limits.
+The experiences of GIMA, a trading company specialising in plastering and painting supplies, are all the more remarkable.
+The medium-sized family business operates a fleet of 30 trucks at its four largest branches, which are used for the aforementioned 50 trips in local and long-distance transport.
+The trucks are managed by four employees whose workplaces has been significantly digitised.

-"After a brief introduction to the transport control center,
+"After a brief introduction to the transport control centre,

 one quickly feels confident, as OPHEO acts like a